 Turo protects hosts, guests, and third parties, addressing both liability and physical damage exposure, on trips where the vehicle is insured via Turo’s insurance partner Allianz.
-This article below focuses primarily on guests, while many host-specific items are discussed in this other article for host protection plans.
+This article below focuses primarily on guests.
+For details about host protection plans, click here.

 - Liability policy addresses two components, and the insurance is provided according to the following terms where the vehicle and guests are insured via Turo’s insurance partner Allianz:

 - Bodily injury and property damage to third parties: Guests may select one of three Turo protection plans which include €100 million combined single limit.

 - Partial Comprehensive: property damage to the car caused by theft, fire, animal impacts, and acts of nature (windstorm, flood, etc.).